rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 documentation to avoid undefined behavior.

 This simplifies code review and bug identification.
-The developers shall inspect first unsafe blocks in case application shows an undefined behavior.
+The developers shall inspect first unsafe blocks in case the application shows an undefined behavior.
 However, this doesn`t exclude that a function developer forgot to mark a function as “unsafe”.